flipcamp/engagingstudents2/essays/graybill.md

 -   The unitary model addresses the deeply problematic role of part writing in undergraduate theory training.
 For too many of our students, it is a meaningless activity that has no bearing on experience (or vice versa).
 A unitary conceptualization views this as an unacceptable state of affairs; to put it in a positive way, the model grants a central role to audiation within the part-writing regimen.

--   Given the challenges of audiating an SATB texture, we might want to think carefully about whenand howto introduce part writing within the curriculum.
+-   Given the challenges of audiating an SATB texture, we might want to think carefully about when and how to introduce part writing within the curriculum.

 -   Since it is especially difficult to audiate four voices at once, we could encourage students to use hybrid strategies that combine thinking "in" and "about” music--say, by audiating the soprano and/or bass, while falling back on the "rules" if necessary for the inner voices.